HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 When a `hash` is provided, it build a request to the `full-node` with this hash to return transaction data.
 This data then is transformed into the structure described above and returned.

+Cache on API GW will use `hash` as key.

 ### Transactions Updater
 [reference-level-explanation/hathor-explorer-service/transactions-updater]: #reference-level-explanation/hathor-explorer-service/transactions-updater